PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

 1) Refresh list

 After clicking on it, the page is reloaded.
 Sorts and searches are kept.
- - Show SQL query (Opens a popup showing SQL code for the page)
+2) Show SQL query

+After clicking on it, the SQL query is displayed in a modal.
+The SQL query takes into account filters and sorts that have been done.

+There are two buttons:

+- Close: After clicking on it, the modal is closed
+- Export to SQL Manager: After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager
  - Export to SQL Manager (redirects to the SQL manager in the back office)